Plantar Fasciitis means that there is inflammation of the tissue in the foot/feet and around 2 million Americans have it.

 Gloria Casillas experienced painful symptoms before visiting Dr. Alex Jimenez, a chiropractor in El Paso, TX.
 Gloria describes how her foot pain gradually developed into plantar fasciitis and how it tremendously affected her quality of life.
 Gloria Casillas discusses how custom foot orthotics helped her achieve foot pain relief from her plantar fasciitis.
 Gloria highly recommends Dr. Jimenez as the non-surgical choice for foot pain and plantar fasciitis.
 Gloria Casillas is grateful for the use of custom foot orthotics.

 Feet are important.
 When you consider what your feet go through, taking 8,000 steps over the course of a day, according to the Illinois Podiatric Medical Association (IPMA), it’s easy to see how 75 percent of all Americans will have some type of foot pain at some point in their lives.
 Plantar fasciitis is a common and very painful foot condition that can become chronic if not treated.
 It is also a condition that responds very well to chiropractic care.
 Chiropractic adjustments made to the heel and foot take the pressure off of the plantar fascia, allowing it to relax.

-The information herein on "The Wrong Way To Treat Plantar Fasciitis El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Wrong Way To Treat Plantar Fasciitis El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.